David Grosz, President

 Director of Research, Lee Ufan Catalogue Raisonné

-Research Assistant, Sol LeWitt Wall Drawings Catalogue Raisonné
+Research Associate, Sol LeWitt Wall Drawings Catalogue Raisonné

 Christine Shang-Oak Lee is Director of Research of the Lee Ufan Catalogue Raisonné and Research Assistant of the Sol LeWitt Wall Drawings Catalogue Raisonné.
 Prior to joining Artifex Press in 2015, she held positions at the Judd Foundation, Getty Conservation Institute, and the Society of Architectural Historians.
 She holds a BA in Art History with Honors from the University of Chicago, where she was also the recipient of the Department of Art History's Visiting Committee Travel Fellowship to fund her thesis research in Japan and Korea.